 Smart light switches are fairly affordable.
 It’s possible to find a perfectly serviceable one for $10.
-Some of the fancier models, and reach closer to the $100 range.
+Some of the fancier models include features like built-in Alexa, and reach closer to the $100 range.

 You can expect some moderate electrical savings thanks to adding intelligence to your lights since they won’t be on any longer than necessary, but real energy savings are had when you replace old light bulbs with LEDs.

-Products likesnap on top of an existing light switch and mechanically activate it.
+Products like Switchmate snap on top of an existing light switch and mechanically activate it.

 It’s better to make a light switch smart by replacing it altogether.
 Full replacements have less mechanical wear, sport a more streamlined look, and offer great functionality with dimming.

 When making the replacement, ensure there’s enough room in the box it mounts to for wireless transmitters.
 You’ll also need to find out if you have a neutral wire running to it, as that can affect which smart light switches are compatible.
 You’ll also need to know if the switch is single- or double-pole (i.e. multiple switches are connected to the same light).

 It’s important to think about installing multiple smart light switches of the same brand, so you can group all the lights in your home and control them on the same app.